igrr/libnmea-esp32/README.md

 from UART.
 Connect TXD pin of GPS receiver to GPIO21 of ESP32, build and flash the example.
 Decoded NMEA messages will be displayed in the console.

-## Known issues

-`strptime` function in newlib is less smart than the one in Glibc, and can not parse format strings such as '%H%M%S' (i.e. when there are no separators between numeric fields).
-Therefore date and time fields of NMEA messages are not parsed.

 ## License

 [libnmea](https://github.com/jacketizer/libnmea), this component, and the